Equifax’s Privacy Policies And How To Delete Your Data Or Opt Out

 To contact the privacy department of Equifax, there are several channels available, though it may require reaching out to their general customer service first:

-• Physical Address: There's also a physical address listed which could be used for official correspondence: 1550 Peachtree Street N.W., Atlanta, GA 30309.
+Physical Address: There's also a physical address listed that could be used for official correspondence: 1550 Peachtree Street N.W., Atlanta, GA 30309.

 You might want to specify your concerns about privacy in your communication to ensure it reaches the privacy department.
 Moreover, it's advisable to check with Equifax's customer service for the most direct way to reach the privacy department.